ErikVerheul/OneBacklog/README.md

 ## Build Setup

-Install the CouchDb version 3.0.0 or higher (the same-site attribute is supported starting with this version) locally and create a server admin account.
 The app uses a secure https connection using port 6984 with cooky authentication to connect to the database.
 See https://onebacklog.net/localhost-https.html for how to create a HTTPS certificate for localhost domains.</br>

 ### install CouchDB locally
+Install the CouchDb version 3.0.0 or higher locally and create a server admin account.
 Edit the local.ini file in &lt; couchdb install directory &gt;/couchdb/etc/:
 ```
 [couchdb]